 23. Make a ‘post-box’ out of an old cereal box.
 Littlies will love just posting things though whilst toddlers and pre schoolers might make more of game out of it and write little letters and deliver them.

 24. Make Rainbow Spaghetti – cook some spaghetti and separate into freezer bags (one per colour).
 Add food colouring and a little water to each bag (red, blue green for example) squish it all up so that the spaghetti takes on the colour and then rinse each coloured spaghetti in the colander.
 Don’t forget this step or your little one will have stained hands!
 Put the spaghetti into a safe container and let them dig in for a bit of sensory play.
 Older ones might want to thread some cheerio’s onto the spaghetti strands.
 Nanna Mumbler does this with my older 2 and they love it – they call their play table the ‘spaghetti table’

-25. Make an indoor treasure hunt – tell them the items they’re looking for in each room and then guide them using warm, cold, colder etc
+25. Make an indoor or outdoor treasure hunt – tell them the items they’re looking for in each room and then guide them using warm, cold, colder etc

 26. Play with bubbles – my kids never tire of it!
 See if they can catch them before they pop

 27. Dig out or set up some toys they haven’t played with in a while.
 Kids forget what they have, or sometimes just need someone to set something up and play with them.
 Blocks, role play , cars, jigsaws…..

 28. Do a toy swap with friends – choose 5 toys and temporarily swap with children of a similar age – toys that will have become boring for your little ones will delight someone else, and vice versa

 29. Baking – for something particularly easy, rice crispy cakes are always a winner or try out something from our Baking with Kids blog – click here

 30. Make cards for family and friends – this is one of my little girl’s favourite pastimes.
 You can even post them; who doesn’t love getting something nice through the post?!